young55775/SynSeg/README.md

-We provide several pre-trained model weights in the `weights/` directory:
+We provide several pre-trained model weights in the `weights` directory: